Demystifying Figure AI pricing: What we know in 2026

 Getting a system like Figure AI’s robots up and running could take months or even years.
 It requires special teams, custom programming, and big changes to how you operate.
 For most businesses, that’s just not realistic.

-On the flip side, eesel AI is designed so you can set it up yourself.
-You don’t have to schedule a sales call or sit through a demo just to try it out.
+On the flip side, eesel is designed so you can set it up yourself.
+You don't have to schedule a sales call or sit through a demo just to try it out.
 You can sign up, connect your helpdesk like Zendesk or Freshdesk, and pull in knowledge from places like Confluence or your past support tickets in just a few minutes.
-You could have a working AI agent ready to go in the time it takes to finish your coffee.
+You could have a working AI agent ready to go in the time it takes to finish your coffee, the same speed you'd want from any AI helpdesk.

 From hoping for a return to knowing your ROI